renoki-co/echo-server/README.md

 [![License](https://img.shields.io/npm/l/@renoki-co/echo-server)](https://www.npmjs.com/package/@renoki-co/echo-server)

-Echo Server is a container-ready, multi-scalable Node.js application used to host your own Socket.IO server for Laravel.
+Echo Server is a container-ready, multi-scalable Node.js application used to host your own Socket.IO server for Laravel Broadcasting.
+It is built on top of Socket.IO and has a Pusher-compatible API server beneath, that makes your implementation a breeze.

 This is a fork of the original [Laravel Echo Server package](https://github.com/tlaverdure/laravel-echo-server).